What is eye twitching?

 - Facial spasms

-Symptoms of eye twitching often go away when a person is sleeping or concentrating on a difficult task.
-Many people find that certain tasks may make their eye twitching go away temporarily, like talking, singing, or touching another part of the body.
+Symptoms of eye twitching often go away when you are sleeping or concentrating on a difficult task.
+Many people find that certain tasks may make their eye twitching go away briefly.
+This might be activities such as talking, singing, or touching another part of the body.

 - Bright lights